-Networks look online to lure young viewers back to TV
+Networks look online to attract young viewers back to TV

 "Today, the entire first season is a marketing vehicle," he said.
 “If I said that five years ago, people would have said 'You're out of your mind'."

-Over the past year, Turner put five premiers on Facebook and Google's YouTube.
+Over the past year, Turner put five premiers on Facebook (FB.O) and Google's (GOOGL.O) YouTube.

 Discovery's true crime channel, Investigation Discovery (ID), plans to put the first episode of at least five of its series on its app for cable subscribers before they air on TV, said Kevin Bennett, general manager of ID.

-When college football season starts in August, Walt Disney Co's sports network ESPN, which is struggling with declining subscribers, will let online viewers watch 10 minutes of any game or show for free on its app.
+When college football season starts in August, Walt Disney Co's (DIS.N) sports network ESPN, which is struggling with declining subscribers, will let online viewers watch 10 minutes of any game or show for free on its app.

-After 10 minutes, they will have to verify they are a cable subscriber or sign up, Justin Connolly, executive vice president, affiliate sales and marketing at ESPN, told Reuters.
+If the app recognises the viewer as a fan of a specific team, it will showcase that team's games, Justin Connolly, executive vice president, affiliate sales and marketing at ESPN, told Reuters.
+After 10 minutes, they will have to verify they are a cable subscriber or sign up.

 By putting some episodes online for free, Turner faces the added risk of upsetting its cable and satellite partners.
 Aware of that, Turner has only selected certain shows to put online.